 ought to try to prick bubbles.

-in a macro model.
-Here we argue that a straightforward
+macro model.
+Here we argue that a straightforward way to

-way to model financial factors is to include an
+model financial factors is to include an exogenous

-exogenous credit spread into the cost of funds facing a
+credit spread into the cost of funds facing a firm's

-firm's investment decision.
-We can think about crisis
+investment decision.
+We can think about crisis periods

-periods as periods in which this spread increases,
+as periods in which this spread increases, reducing the

-more generally.
-We also explore a version of the model
+generally.
+We also explore a version of the model with a

 accelerator wherein the credit spread depends on the